Specifying sensitive data using Secrets Manager secrets in Amazon ECS - Amazon Elastic Container Service

 6. Choose Create.

-Step 4: Create an Amazon ECS Cluster
+Step 4: Create a cluster

 You can use the Amazon ECS console to create a cluster containing a container instance to run the task on.
 If you have an existing cluster with at least one container instance registered to it with the available resources to run one instance of the task definition created for this tutorial you can skip to the next step.